stephenberry/glaze/include/glaze/ext/README.md

 > [!NOTE]
 >
-> `cli_menu.hpp` has no external dependencies and should be moved out
+> `jsonrpc.hpp` has no external dependencies and should be moved out